HigherOrderCO/HVM/README.md

 High-Order Virtual Machine (HOVM)
 =================================

 **High-Order Virtual Machine (HOVM)** is a pure functional compile target that is **lazy**, **non-garbage-collected** and **massively parallel**.
-Not only that, it is **beta-optimal**, which means it, in several cases, can be exponentially faster than the every other functional runtime, including Haskell's GHC.
+Not only that, it is **beta-optimal**, which means it, in several cases, can be exponentially faster than most functional runtime, including Haskell's GHC.

 That is possible due to a new model of computation, the Interaction Net, which combines the Turing Machine with the Lambda Calculus.
 Up until recently, that model, despite elegant, was not efficient in practice.
 A recent breaktrough, though, improved its efficiency drastically, giving birth to the HOVM.
-Despite being a prototype, it already beats mature compilers for several inputs, and it is set to scale towards uncharted levels of performance.
+Despite being a prototype, it already beats mature compilers in many cases, and is set to scale towards uncharted levels of performance.

 **Welcome to the inevitable parallel, functional future of computers!**